 Meeghan Bourne, Principal Therapist

 Meeghan is an accredited counsellor and psychotherapist.
-She has more than 20 years’ experience working in private practice, hospitals, nursing homes and private home settings in corrective exercise therapy, massage and rehabilitation.
+She graduated from the Australian College of Applied Psychology (ACAP) in 2016.
+Meeghan’s continued education and training has led her down the pathway to a focus on Family and Relationship Counselling.
 She is also registered Supervisor to counsellors with the Australian Counselling Association (ACA).

 “I use emotion-focused techniques, practical strategies, psycho-education, mindfulness, Cognitive Behaviour Therapy (CBT), Action Commitment Therapy (ACT) and Dialectical Behavioural Therapy (DBT) to help you put in place solutions that help to relieve your struggles and enable you to live the life you hoped for and deserve!”